-He was a independent supplier of small cylinder capacity engines to various manufacturers within the boats, agriculture, motorcycles to aviation sectors.
-Notably he produced one of the first 500cm3 (along with a 250 and 350cc ACT range of engines) motor cycle engines in 1927, which was paraded at the October Paris motorcycle exhibition of that year to much acclaim.
-This range had Over head valves, and the 500cc had a alésage x course of 85 x 89.
+He was an independent supplier of small cylinder capacity engines to various manufacturers within the boats, agriculture, motorcycles to aviation sectors.
+Notably, he produced one of the first 500cm3 (along with a 250 and 350cc ACT range of engines) motorcycle engines in 1927, which was paraded at the October Paris motorcycle exhibition of that year to much acclaim.
+This range had Overhead valves, and the 500cc had a alésage x course of 85 x 89.
 They made motorcycle engines predominately for Majestic and Dollar motorcycle brands, along with supplying engines to other manufacturers such as Energic.

 In 1930 his engines ranged from 185 to 247cm3 2 temps and 175, 200, 250, 300, 350, 500 OHV and a lateral 500cm3 moteurs.